kaiserbergin/NBomber.Website/src/docs/docs/overview.md

 dotnet run -c Release
 ```

 After running a test you will get report.
-Don't be scary, we can skip it for now, later we will understand how to analyse such reports.
+Don't get scared, we can skip it for now.
+Later we will understand how to analyse such reports.

 ### Create simple HTTP load test

-Now, let's add HTTP client to test some web server and then run it.
+Now, let's add HTTP client to test a web server and then run it.

 <Tabs
   groupId="example"